Trump's presidency is bad for business — his own

 Related: Trump's Mar-a-Lago Travel Triggers Cost and Ethics Concerns

-Trump's new hotel in Washington, D.C., turned $2 million profit in four months, according to documents the government released this summer, well surpassing the company's projected $2 million loss.
-The Pennsylvania Avenue hotel has become the de facto power watering hole, serving up a signature cocktail of politics, business, power and access.
+Trump's new hotel in Washington, D.C., turned a $2 million profit in four months, according to documents the government released this summer, well surpassing the company's projected $2 million loss.
+The Pennsylvania Avenue hotel has become the de facto power watering hole, serving up a signature cocktail of politics, business and access.

-In September, Trump's Supreme Court appointee, Justice Neil Gorsuch, was the keynote speaker at an event at the hotel held by the Fund for American Studies, a nonprofit organization that promotes limited government and free markets.
+In September, Justice Neil Gorsuch, who was appointed to the Supreme Court by Trump, was the keynote speaker at an event at the hotel held by the Fund for American Studies, a nonprofit organization that promotes limited government and free markets.
 While the event didn't solicit donations, according to NPR, the hotel received the usual booking and catering fee.

 Loyal clients

-Note: CORRECTION (Oct.
-16, 2017, 11:15 a.m.): An earlier version of this article misstated when Macy's dropped Donald Trump's signature ties.
-It was in July 2015, not last year.